-12.1.
-Continue annual monitoring in the NWHI [1, R]

-- 12.2.
-Optimize survey techniques to observe all seals [1, R] - 12.2.1 Record identities of all seals using each site [1, R] - 12.2.2 Identify seals that may move between subpopulations [1, R] - 12.2.3 Record observed threats to survival [1, R] - 12.2.4 Record reproductive data using all current techniques [1, R] - 12.2.5 Adjust timing of annual field studies to optimize demographic data collected [1, R] - 12.2.6 Assign pups to mothers using DNA methods [1, R] - 12.2.7 Develop methods to integrate the demographic monitoring with management experiments, foraging studies, prey abundance surveys, and oceanographic monitoring, with an aim to eventually resolving the causal factors that are important in influencing the vital rates [1, R]
+- 12.1.
+Continue annual monitoring in the NWHI [1, R] - 12.2.
+Optimize survey techniques to observe all seals [1, R] - 12.2.1 Record identities of all seals using each site [1, R] - 12.2.2 Identify seals that may move between subpopulations [1, R] - 12.2.3 Record observed threats to survival [1, R] - 12.2.4 Record reproductive data using all current techniques [1, R] - 12.2.5 Adjust timing of annual field studies to optimize demographic data collected [1, R] - 12.2.6 Assign pups to mothers using DNA methods [2, R] - 12.2.7 Develop methods to integrate the demographic monitoring with management experiments, foraging studies, prey abundance surveys, and oceanographic monitoring, with an aim to eventually resolving the causal factors that are important in influencing the vital rates [1, R]

 Data entry, database management, and analysis of all of the data collected are enormous tasks [12.3.].
-Most of the monk seal observational data collected in the NWHI field camps are now entered into laptop computers at the site and go through an initial editing/correction process at the field site.
+Most of the monk seal observational data collected in the NWHI field camps are now entered into laptop computers at the field site and go through an initial editing/correction process.
 On return to the MMRP, these field data files are further edited and then entered into the database that includes the 20+ year full population record for the species.
-An urgent need is development of an updated management manual for this database [12.3.1.].

-Following final correction procedures and entry of the field data to the database, Laboratory staff must analyze the new data for both site-specific and NWHI-wide trends [12.3.2] in beach counts, births, mortality, fecundity, population composition, and annually publish these findings together with a summary of observed threats to survival and reproductive observations.
+An urgent need is the development of an updated management manual for this database [12.3.1].
+Following final correction procedures and entry of the field data to the database, laboratory staff must analyze the new data for both site-specific and NWHI-wide trends [12.3.2] in beach counts, births, mortality, fecundity, population composition, and annually publish these findings together with a summary of observed threats to survival and reproductive observations.
 In that report, the recent year's findings should be discussed in relation to the long-term trend for each site.

-12.3 Maintain and analyze data, report findings [1, R]

-- 12.3.1 Improve database accessibility and develop database management manual [1, R] - 12.3.2 Continue annual site-specific and NWHI-wide statistical analyses [1, R]
+- 12.3 Maintain and analyze data, report findings [1, R] - 12.3.1 Improve database accessibility and develop database management manual [1, R] - 12.3.2 Continue annual site-specific and NWHI-wide statistical analyses [1, R]

-The stochastic monk seal population model developed over the last decade has evolved to become a valuable tool in projecting the NWHI monk seal population's future based on current available data and in assessing future population changes in response to proposed population management strategies [12.4].
-The MHI data should be added to the model, collectively treated as an additional site in the metapopulation [12.4.1.1.].
-This model should be maintained and updated with each new year's data [12.4.1.2], especially new findings that may influence the model's handling of survival, reproduction, migration, and carry capacity in projections [12.2.6].

-The recommendation to develop a PVA for the monk seal population [12.4.2.] originates with the need to establish recovery criteria for the species.
+The stochastic monk seal population model developed over the last decade has evolved to become a valuable tool in both projecting the NWHI monk seal population's future based on current available data, and in assessing future population changes in response to proposed population management strategies [12.4].
+Knowledge of the MHI monk seal population is rudimentary compared to that available for the NWHI.
+An ambitious program to assess distribution, abundance, movements and vital rates of monk seals in the MHI should be undertaken.
+The MHI data should be added to the model, collectively treated as an additional site in the metapopulation [12.4.1.1].
+This model should be maintained and updated with each new year's data [12.4.1.2], especially new findings that may influence the model's handling of survival, reproduction, migration, and carry capacity in projections.
+The recommendation to develop a PVA for the monk seal population [12.4.2.] originates from the need to establish recovery criteria for the species.
 Using current data, this is a method of projecting population trend with an assessment of estimated time to extinction.